There are now 2 possible online modes for units:

 - Level 3 core unit in the Automation and Robotics Engineering; Mechanical Engineering major sequences

-- Indicative assessments in this unit are as follows: (1) group reports; (2) preparation for workshops; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) exam; (2) group reports; and (3) preparation for workshops.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.